RoccoPaolillo/watchyouragent/README.md

 Model Description, adapted from Tragedy of the common:

-* General scenario: agriculture, goats are now plants that feed on grass (soil) in the geographic area of each group (see below), if they have no grass in their spot, they die
+* General scenario: agriculture, goats are now plants that feed on grass (soil) in 4 geographic area representing each group (see below), if they have no grass in their spot, they die
 * Each spot where a plant can be calculated hold grass that is consumed as long a plant is cultivated there
 * Differently from the original Tragedy of the common, the amount of grass of each spot is made up of
 ```
-* a stored-grass that is unique to each geographic area + dynamic grass-growth-rate that is the same by all geographic areas and that depends on a ```sustainble-tax``` each geographic area can choose to pay for or not
+* grass of each spot: stored-grass (unique to each geographic area) + dynamic grass-growth-rate (shared by all geographic area depends on the ```sustainable tax``` geographic areas decide to pay or not)
 ```

+This is the main difference with the original Tragedy of the common model:
+  + in the original model each spot had the same initial amount of grass-stored, now it is unequal distributed (input by modeler) by geographic areas: the higher the initial grass-stored, the less the geographic area is affected by famine
+  + grass-growth-rate, i.e. equivalent to renewable speed of resources, now depends on how much the geographic areas want to pay.
+Even if only one geographic area pays, everyone will benefit from the investment, proportional to the ```sustainable-tax``` paid.
+Taking 2 as the max grass-growth-rate in the original model, each geographic area can spend up to 0.25: if everyone pays, there is max renew for everyone (2*0,25); if no one pays the tax, there is no renew for everyone, they can count only on their grass-stored  (that will expire  eventually); if one pays 0.25, the renew is equivalent to 0.25 for  everyone

 * Agents are each group of student (node in the network): they geographic areas NW, NE, SE, SW

 * Resources: